 When you say “no” you’re not missing out on anything either.
 At the moment you might feel like you are but you’re not.

-I used to feel guilty every time I missed an event or going out with my friends.
+I used to feel guilty every time I missed an event or went out with my friends.
 But guess what!

 You can save your money and have as good of a time at home as you would’ve going out.

-There are cheaper things you can do at home versus going out road.
+There are cheaper things you can do at home versus going out on the road.
 So feel free to say “no” the next time your friends ask you to go out.

 Or suggest some more affordable activities you can all do together.
 You don’t need to spend your money or swipe to have a good time.

 Hanging out, vibing with those you love, it’s free.